Differentiable Sparsification for Deep Neural Networks: Application and Experiment

-We perform comparative experiments on CIFAR-10/100~\cite{Alex2009}.
-The training and test sets contain $50,000$ and $10,000$ samples respectively, and the final test error is reported at the end of training or fine-tuning on all training images.
-We adopt a standard data augmentation scheme (random shifting and flipping) as in ~\cite{He2016,He2016ID}.
-In the network-slimming method, $\lambda$ in Eq.(\ref{eqn:loss}) is fixed at $10^{-5}$, but in our approach, we vary its value to induce different levels of sparsity.
-DenseNet-BC-K$12$ ($100$ layers)~\cite{Huang2017} and ResNet ($164$ layers)~\cite{He2016,He2016ID} are employed as base networks.
-In the network-slimming method, pre-trained models are obtained by training networks for $160$ epochs with an initial learning rate of $0.1$.
+We conduct preliminary experiments on CIFAR10/100~\cite{Alex2009} to validate our implementation.
+For our experiments, we utilize ResNet~\cite{He2016,He2016ID} as a base network architecture.
+We use a standard data augmentation scheme, which includes random shifting and flipping, following the approach used in~\cite{He2016,He2016ID}.
+In NS, $\lambda$ in Eq.(\ref{eqn:loss}) is fixed to $10^{-5}$ and pruning ratios are varied.
+On the other hand, in our approach, we vary the value of $\lambda$ to induce different levels of sparsity.
+In both approaches, we applied $l^{2}_{2}$-regularization (weight decay) alongside $l_1$-regularization.

+In NS, pre-trained models are obtained by training networks for $160$ epochs with an initial learning rate of $0.1$.
 The learning rate is divided by $10$ at $50\%$ and $75\%$ of the total number of training epochs.
-After the training process is complete, channels with small values of $a$ are removed and a slimmed network is re-trained for additional $160$ epochs with the same settings as in the initial training, but the learned weights are not re-initialized.
-In our approach, we train networks for $320$ epochs without fine-tuning or re-training.
-Network-slimming initializes the scaling factor at $0.5$ and we set $\alpha_i=0.5 \left(n+1\right)/n$ and $\beta = \log \left(n^2 + n - 1\right)$ in Eq.(\ref{eqn:exc_param}) so that $a_i$ starts at $0.5$.
+After the training process is complete, channels with small values of $a$ are removed, and a slimmed network is re-trained for an additional $160$ epochs with the same settings as in the initial training, but the learned weights are not re-initialized.
+In our approach, networks are simply trained for $320$ epochs without fine-tuning or re-training.
+In NS, the scale factor is initialized as $0.5$.
+In our approach, we set $\alpha_i=0.5 \left(n+1\right)/n$ and $\beta = \sigma^{-1}\left( 1/\left(n^2+n\right)\right) = -\log \left(n^2 + n - 1\right)$ in Eq.(\ref{eqn:exc_param}) so that $a_i$ starts at $0.5$.

-Table~\ref{tab:densenet_cifar10} shows the experimental results on CIFAR-10 with DenseNet.
-The results of more experiments, including those using ResNet and CIFAR-100, are shown in the supplementary materials.
-The authors strongly urge readers to peruse the supplementary materials.
-We ran each experiment $5$ times; the data in the table are the average and standard deviation from these 5 repetitions.
-Our proposed method is called by \emph{Differentiable Sparsification} (DS).
-We controlled the value of $\lambda$ such that it has a similar sparsity rate as the network-slimming approach.
-In the tables, \emph{sparsity} denotes the pruning rate, i.e, the number of removed channels in hidden layers.
-The experiments show that the proposed differentiable approach more effectively learns slimmed models than the other approach.